 Sandown home prices are not only among the most expensive in New Hampshire, but Sandown real estate also consistently ranks among the most expensive in America.

-Sandown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sandown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sandown is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sandown who work in management occupations (15.07%), office and administrative support (14.23%), and sales jobs (7.54%).

 Also of interest is that Sandown has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.41% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Sandown citizens is very high relative to the national average among all cities (21.84%): 34.14% of adults in Sandown have a bachelor's degree or even advanced degree.